bfrg/vim-qf-preview/README.md

 # vim-qf-preview

-vim-qf-preview is a `ftplugin` for the quickfix window to quickly preview the file with the quickfix error under the cursor in a popup window.
+A plugin for the quickfix and location list windows to quickly preview the file with the quickfix item under the cursor in a popup window.

+## Usage

+In the quickfix window navigate the cursor to the desired error and press
+<kbd>p</kbd> to open a popup window with the file containing the error.
+The
+window is scrolled such that the buffer line with the error is at the top of the window.

+Press <kbd>Ctrl-j</kbd> or <kbd>Ctrl-k</kbd> to scroll the popup window down or up, respectively.

+**Note:** In older Vim versions pressing <kbd>Ctrl-j</kbd> or <kbd>Ctrl-k</kbd>
+will first jump to the first buffer line before scrolling works.
+Pressing
+<kbd>Ctrl-l</kbd> will redraw the window and put the line with the error back to
+the top of the popup window.
+After that <kbd>Ctrl-j</kbd> or <kbd>Ctrl-k</kbd>
+will scroll the text as intended.

+Press <kbd>x</kbd>, or move the cursor in any direction to close the popup window.

+#### Mouse events

+While the mouse pointer is on the popup window, mouse scroll events will cause the text to scroll up or down as one would expect.
+Click on `X` in the top right corner to close the window.

 ## Installation